Digital-Preservation-Finland/interfaces-workshop/4-automating-the-queries.rst

 loop-preserved
 --------------
-A script that loops all AIPs and performes the manage AIP command for each found package (``GET <base>/<contract>/preserved/<aip-id>``)::
+A script that loops all AIPs and performs the manage AIP command for each found package (``GET <base>/<contract>/preserved/<aip-id>``)::

     loop-preserved